ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 6. Select the appropriate SCM (Source Control Management) credentials from the **SCM Credentials** dropdown menu.
 These are the credentials for how you access your specified Git repository, and are used in different ways within embedded workflows.

+   If you are adding a repository that is not publicly available, add an SCM (source control) credential for accessing the repository.

+   Source Control credentials have several attributes that can be configured:

+   - **Username**: The username to use in conjunction with the source control system.
+   - **Password**: The password to use in conjunction with the source control system.
+   - **Private key passphrase**: If the SSH private key used is protected by a passphrase, you can configure a key passphrase for the private key.
+   - **Private Key**: Copy or drag and drop the actual SSH Private Key to be used to authenticate the user to the source control system by using SSH.

 7. Provide a branch name in the **SCM Branch** field for the branch that you want to pull.

 8. Click **Save**.
 Upon saving, the repository is imported and scanned for any included workflows (any Amazon States Language `.asl` files).